New York business fraud lawsuit against the Trump Organization: Reactions

 After Ivanka Trump requested a delay to prepare her defense, some media outlets speculated that she had decided to stop protecting family members allegedly involved in fraudulent activity.

-In response to James's implication that various state cases against Trump might have to be delayed due to his federal prosecution, the Fulton County DA's office denied that this would impact its own investigation.

-Following the June 2023 ruling that Ivanka Trump "should have been" dismissed from allegations concerning activity outside of the statute of limitations, mainstream news sources reported that the ruling dismissed her as a defendant.
-Although Engoron's partial summary judgment interprets the appeals court ruling as dismissing Ivanka from the case, in arguing that she must testify in the trial, Engoron stated that she had "clearly availed herself of the privilege of doing business in New York".

 After the transcript of Trump's April 2023 deposition was made public, Cohen and some media outlets accused him of turning on his son Eric by indicating that the younger Trump was more responsible for the organization's affairs in recent years than he was.

 On the first day of the trial, a former Manhattan assistant DA compared Trump's attacks on the judge to the behavior of a "cornered raccoon".
 On the last day, a former New York State AG said that Trump's concluding attacks on the judge were "the kind of thing that someone would do if they were a criminal defendant with mental health problems".